-Medicaid qualification requires a five-year look-back period at financial transactions in most states.
-The program verifies income and makes sure you haven’t gifted property to others under fair market value to reduce countable assets.
+In New York, Medicaid qualification requires a five-year look-back period of all the Medicaid applicant’s financial transactions.
+The program verifies income and makes sure you have not gifted property to others under fair market value to reduce countable assets.
 Gifting assets is subject to a penalty that results in a period of ineligibility for benefits.
-The rules for gifting change state by state, and it’s important to know the rules where you live.
 If you begin early, you can ensure qualification for benefits when you really need them.

 Qualifying for Medicaid Without a Penalty

 A combination of options gives you the best outcome when applying for Medicaid benefits.
-An elder law attorney can customize a Medicaid planning strategy that works for your specific needs and goals.
-When you find yourself in need of long-term care services, you can receive Medicaid benefits to offset costs ranging anywhere from $60,000 to $100,000 a year.
+An elder law attorney can customize a Medicaid planning strategy that works for your specific needs and goals so that when you find yourself in need of long-term care services, you can receive Medicaid benefits to offset long-term care costs that can range anywhere from $60,000 to $210,000 a year.

 The rising costs of long-term care can be overwhelming and unaffordable, depending on an individual’s needs.
-Your Medicare policy doesn’t cover long-term in-home or nursing facility services, and long-term care insurance premiums are very high.
-To discover more options, you’ll need a list of countable assets to determine ways to spend down that comply with Medicaid rules.
-It makes sense to spend down if it offers advantages:
+Your Medicare policy does not cover long-term in-home or nursing facility services, and long-term care insurance premiums are very high.
+To discover whether more options are available to you, you will need a list of your countable assets to determine ways to spend down that comply with Medicaid rules.
+It makes sense to spend down if it offers advantages.
+Some examples of spending down include:

 - Make home modifications like stairlifts, wheelchair ramps, walk-in showers, and other convenient amenities